 The revision also adds in the matching of stainless steel bolt and nut grades; calculated minimum ultimate tensile loads and minimum loads at 0,2 % non-proportional elongation and rounding rules; reduced loadability for fasteners due to head or shank design; requirements and guidance for inspection procedures; and content on the applicability of test methods, also in relation to full or reduced loadability and application to fasteners with reduced loadability.

-As well, the tensile test procedure has been entirely amended; the wedge tensile test and hardness test have been improved; operational temperature ranges have been clarified; content on marking and labelling has been improved; and fasteners with reduced loadability have been included.
+In addition, the tensile test procedure has been entirely amended; the wedge tensile test and hardness test have been improved; operational temperature ranges have been clarified; content on marking and labelling has been improved; and fasteners with reduced loadability have been included.
 The text on mechanical properties at elevated temperatures and application at low temperatures has been improved; and the structure and content of the document have been brought in line with ISO 898-1.

 Learn more about BS EN ISO 3506-1:2020 or buy now